hashicorp/terraform-provider-azurerm/website/docs/r/key_vault_key.html.markdown

 * `name` - (Required) Specifies the name of the Key Vault Key.
 Changing this forces a new resource to be created.

-* `key_vault_id` - (Required) The ID of the Key Vault where the Key should be created.
+* `key_vault_id` - (Required) The ID of the Key Vault, or the Managed HSM, where the Key should be created.
 Changing this forces a new resource to be created.

 * `key_type` - (Required) Specifies the Key Type to use for this Key Vault Key.
 Possible values are `EC` (Elliptic Curve), `EC-HSM`, `RSA` and `RSA-HSM`.
 Changing this forces a new resource to be created.